Blu-Devs/Blu-Devs/README.md

 - Learning Languages
 - Philosophy
 - Reading 📖
+- Music

 ## Current Endeavors 📍

 As an advance towards my aspirations I am currently recording a [**Devlog**](https://twitter.com/BlupandaDevs) on twitter to track my progress as a games developer.
-I am expanding my creativity and knowledge through what you may find me working on currently:
+I am expanding my creativity and knowledge through what you may find me working on **currently**:

 - **3D Modelling and Sprite creation**
 - **Frontend Development**🖥️
-- **Developing Games/Packages (Unreal, Unity)** 👾
+- **Developing Games/Packages (Unity)** 👾

 ## Previous Experience 📰
 <p align="center">